chuckhousley/chuckhousley.github.io/_posts/2015-03-06-keyboard-roll-call.md

 > The beginning of my keyboard collecting.
 > I found it in the basement of my dorm when I was an RA, doing laundry one night.
-> This was right at the beginning of the mechanical keyboard craze, so I was really wanting one for myself but I wasn't willing to shell out >$50 for one
+> This was right at the beginning of the mechanical keyboard craze, so I was really wanting one for myself but I wasn't willing to shell out >$50 for one.
 > When I first picked it up there was a thick layer of dust on it, it must have not been touched in 10 years.
 > Even though no one was going to miss it, I still felt guilty just swiping it.
 > I wasn't going to let a perfectly good keyboard go though, so I stashed it in my laundry basket and snuck it upstairs.